 (B. 1989, Boston, Massachusetts)

 Rachael Cerrotti is an independent photographer, writer and educator.
-Her work focuses in on grief, resilience, and the perception of home.
+Her work focuses on grief, resilience, and the perception of home.

 She holds a degree in Communications from Temple University and is an alumni of The Rothberg International School at the Hebrew University of Jerusalem.
 While living in Israel, she was an intern and contributor to Flash90 Photo Agency, covering cultural and political events throughout the country.
-In 2013, she was a year-round nature photographer for the YMCA’s Berkshire Outdoor Center in western Massachusetts and since then has been a freelancer for various non-profits and organizations.
+In 2013, she was a year-round nature photographer for the YMCA’s Berkshire Outdoor Center.

 For nearly a decade, Rachael has been pursuing her long-term project, Follow My Footprints, retracing her grandmother's route of displacement during and in the wake of World War II.
 And, after the sudden loss of her young husband in 2016, she began Welcome to Widowhood, a portrait series that tells the stories of women under 40 who have lost their partners.
 She tells her own grief story on Instagram with #nowawidowstillawife.

 While working in various communities, she bases herself between New England and Denmark.
 She is available for assignments worldwide.